BIOS5211 – Distribution Modelling

 The course does not provide technical training in geographical information systems (GIS).
 Knowledge of GIS and statistical software (R) will be an advantage.

-- 10 credits overlap with BIO4115 – Distribution modelling (continued)
+- 5 credits overlap with BIO4110 – Ecological GIS modelling (discontinued).

-- 10 credits overlap with BIOS9211 – Distribution modelling
+- 5 credits overlap with BIO9110 – Ecological GIS modelling (discontinued).

-Instruction will be provided in the form of lectures (30 hrs) and computer laboratory/ practical data laboratory exercises (30 hrs).
-The course includes a mandatory project report (60 hrs) providing the basis for the presentation and discussion at a mandatory final plenary presentation lasting 1-2 days (40 hrs).
 Attendance for all lectures and data laboratory exercises is required; although a 20% absence for special circumstances is permitted.
-Attendance to the first lecture and the final plenary session is mandatory and non-negotiable.
+Attendance to the final plenary session is mandatory and non-negotiable.

 The course will be given during week 46-50 (November and December).
 Lectures and data laboratory exercises will be given in a concentrated block in the first half.
 The mandatory project report must be submitted and will be evaluated (approved/not approved) before the plenary session.
 Approved project reports will be made available to all participants, presented and discussed on the final plenary sessions in December.